-Individual psychotherapy and addiction counselling
+Individual psychotherapy & addiction counselling

-Everyone experiences hurt or confusion at some point in their life, but for some this can leave you feeling as if you really can’t cope.
-Or it might cause you to feel unbearable anxiety or to become depressed and stressed.
+Everyone experiences hurt or confusion at some point in their life, but for some, it can leave you feeling stuck, angry or as if you really can’t cope.
+It might cause you to repeat harmful patterns, feel unbearable anxiety or to become depressed and stressed.

 Private and confidential individual psychotherapy

 It might feel scary contacting a therapist to ask for help, and we will do all we can to make this as easy as possible for you.
-We are told again and again by our clients that coming to Charter was the best thing they have ever done for themselves, and we can see it in the wonderful changes that happen here all the time.
-Going on a journey of self discovery can be one of the most rewarding decisions you will ever make, and we are here to walk with you every step of the way.
+We are told by our clients again and again that coming to Charter was the best thing they have ever done for themselves, and we can see it in the wonderful changes that happen here all the time.
+Going on a journey of self-discovery can be one of the most rewarding decisions you will ever make, and we are here to walk with you every step of the way.

 Feeling fearful, worried and uneasy